Fedwire® Funds Service Business Continuity Guide

 - The Federal Reserve Banks may also distribute service status updates and advice on actions to take during a service disruption via posts on FedLine Home and emails sent to EUACs.

-- Any issues or questions that are not addressed by these updates should be directed to the Customer Contact Center or your Wholesale Operations Site.
+- Any issues or questions that are not addressed by these updates should be directed to the Support Center or your Wholesale Operations Site.

 - Notify all pertinent personnel at your institution about the issues you are experiencing and any service disruption, according to your specific crisis communication escalation procedures.